• Forthcoming titles

 Table 1.Brown and Levinson’s (1987) conceptualization of politeness

-Table 2.Factors affecting the variation of vosotros and
+Table 2.Factors affecting the variation of vosotros and ustedes in previous research

 Table 3.Extralinguistic factors for the 9 politicians